libapps/libapps-mirror/nassh/doc/FAQ.md

   (And yes, we're already considering integrating with the Chrome NSS certificate store.)

+## Can I create bookmarks to specific sites?

+  Mostly.
+You can create two types of bookmarks:
+  1. A connection specifying a user & host (and optionally a port).
+  2. A profile connection (which you already created/set up).

+*** aside
+If you're using the dev version of Secure Shell, you'll want to use the extension id `okddffdblfhhnmhodogpojmfkjmhinfp` in the examples below instead of `pnhechapfaindjhompbnflcldabbghjo`.
+***

+### Direct links

+  The first one takes the form of:

+  `chrome-extension://pnhechapfaindjhompbnflcldabbghjo/html/nassh.html#user@host[:port][@proxyhost[:proxyport]]`

+  The `user` and `host` fields are mandatory, but you can omit the `:port` if you like (as well as the proxy settings).
+There is no way to customize any other field/connection property.

+  Here is an example for connecting to the server `cowfarm` as user `milkman`:

+  `chrome-extension://pnhechapfaindjhompbnflcldabbghjo/html/nassh.html#milkman@cowfarm`

+  And on port `2222`:

+  `chrome-extension://pnhechapfaindjhompbnflcldabbghjo/html/nassh.html#milkman@cowfarm:2222`

+### Profile links

+  The second method requires you to first create a new connection in the connection dialog, and then you can bookmark that connection directly.
+  It then takes the form of:

+  `chrome-extension://pnhechapfaindjhompbnflcldabbghjo/html/nassh.html#profile-id:ID`

+  The `ID` part will need to be changed to match the unique id assigned to each connection.
+You can find it by loading Secure Shell into a tab, connecting to the profile, then looking at the URL box.
+  This allows you to fully control the ssh parameters though: you may add arguments or change the command line or relay settings.

+## Can I create links in webpages to autoconnect?

+  Mostly.
+See the previous question about bookmarks.

 ## Can I use Secure Shell for port forwarding?